 In Norway, limitation periods are imposed by the Limitation Act of 1979.
 The general limitation period is three years.

 The Limitation Act also provides for a supplementary limitation period.
 If a creditor has not made a claim because he did not have knowledge of the claim or of the debtor, the limitation period will expire one year after the date on which the creditor obtained or should have obtained such knowledge.
 This supplementary limitation period is often useful in cases of hidden defects.
-The limitation period cannot be extended under this provision beyond 10 years.
+The limitation period cannot be extended under this provision beyond 10 years, and 13 years in total from the limitation period starts.

 The limitation period will run from the date when the contract was breached.
 It is necessary, at the outset of any new claim, to determine whether or not the limitation period has expired.
 If it has, the claim will be ‘statute-barred’ and the claimant may be prevented from bringing a claim before courts.